shark585/Ritvik_BlueStampPortfolio/index.md

 # Lunar Lander Simulation
 My base project is an automated, self learning lunar lander simulation that trains itself through DQN (Deep Q Network) reinforcement learning.
 It operates on a reward pattern determined by variables such as fuel consumption and if it landed successfully.
-Through multiple hundreds of thousands of episodes, it optimizes the reward and therefore lands more efficiently, eventually being able to land properly without crashing.
+Through a few hundred thousand episodes, it optimizes the reward and therefore lands more efficiently, eventually being able to land properly without crashing.
+This process will usually take about 20 minutes for optimal results.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|